 As the self-inflicted loss of revenue continued to hit home, and with Edward IV facing the crisis of the Wars of the Roses, England was keen to settle the dispute.
 Edward had briefly been deposed by a revolt in 1470 and driven into exile.
 He had left for Bruges from King’s Lynn (a Yorkist supporting port) in a hurry in October.
 His return to England (at Ravenspur) the following March was backed by wealthy continental merchants and by the Duke of Burgundy (Charles the Bold) who realised they had more to lose if Edward wasn’t on the throne.
 Edward wanted to reward their support.
 Peace was finally achieved in the Treaty of Utrecht (1474).
 England’s willingness to settle meant that the German delegation achieved most of its aims.

 The Hanseatic League was given back its trading posts (steelyards) in London and Boston.
 And it insisted on being allowed a new one in Lynn.

 Why did the Hanseatic League want a steelyard in Lynn?
 Well, members of the League had been trading with the town since the thirteenth century and they already appreciated its importance.
 In the 13th century, Lynn had grown to be ranked as the third port of England (after London and Southampton) and was as important to England in medieval times as Liverpool was during the Industrial Revolution.
 In addition to the port it also had waterway and road links inland that facilitated trade to seven counties.

-The English king gave the League a quay and tenements in prime Lynn commercial estate (significantly inside the town wall, next to the Saturday Market Place, opposite St Margaret’s Church).
+The English king gave the League a quay and tenements in Lynn (significantly inside the town wall, next to the Saturday Market Place, opposite St Margaret’s Church).
 The Hanseatic buildings are now part of the iconography of King’s Lynn.
 They are the only surviving Hanseatic business headquarters in England.